GDPR and CRM: How to Manage Customer Data in 2018

 New functionality inside SuperOffice allows prospects and customers to decide for themselves what kind of information they want to receive – whether it’s blog post updates, white papers or product training material – as well as decide on the type of content they do not want to receive.

-This new feature means you can send highly targeted emails to subscribers based on their interests.
+This new feature means you can send highly targeted emails to subscribers based on their interests – which is something that GDPR encourages when it comes to email marketing.

 For email marketers’, this is the Holy Grail as segmented email campaigns significantly improve your email marketing results.